FPM Precision Programming

 • We discuss Movement Agnosticism and the principle, “First move well, then move often.”

-• We present the concept, Guide by the side, as an antidote to creating conscious movers in the pursuit of “corrective” movement patterns and why load is the essential ingredient in restoring mobility.
+• We present the concept, Guide by the Side, as an antidote to creating conscious movers in pursuing “corrective” movement patterns and why load is essential in restoring mobility.

 • We create a Functional Dashboard of baseline floor issues to create a precision program.